-4.1.1.
-Any changes made to the existing traffic circulation design or base parking plan must be coordinated through the Traffic Safety Coordination Group (TSCG).
+- 4.1.1.
+Any changes made to the existing traffic circulation design or base parking plan must be coordinated through the Traffic Safety Coordination Group (TSCG). - 4.1.2.

-4.1.2.
 The TSCG will consist of a representative from the following: SLD 30 Safety, 30 CES Base Civil Engineer, 30 CES Base Traffic Engineer, and 30 SFS.
-SLD 30 Vice Commander for Mission Support (SLD 30/CV) or other delegated authority will chair the TSCG and will meet regularly, as the chair determines.
+SLD 30/CD or other delegated authority will chair the TSCG and will meet regularly, as the chair determines.

 4.2.
-Installation Traffic Code - Rules of the Road.
+Installation Traffic Code-Rules of the Road.

-4.2.1.
-This section of this Instruction establishes the uniform rules governing supervising and controlling installation traffic.
+- 4.2.1.
+This section of this instruction establishes the uniform rules governing supervising and controlling installation traffic.
 All provisions apply on all land areas under the Installation Commander's jurisdiction.
-DoD, USAF Directives and Instructions, and the United States Code apply to base traffic rules.
-All CVC relevant portions apply on the installation.
-The CVC web address is: http://www.dmv.ca.gov/pubs/vctop/vc/vc.htm.
-The following additional prohibitions and requirements apply:
+DoD, USAF Directives and Instructions, and the U.S.C. apply to base traffic rules.
+All CVC portions apply on the installation.
+The CVC web address is: https://leginfo.legislature.ca.gov/faces/codesTOCSelected.xhtml?tocCode=VEH&tocTitle=+Vehicle+Code+-+VEH. - 4.2.1.1.

-4.2.1.1.
 Security Forces, including unit commander appointed traffic wardens, are authorized to issue the DD Form 1408, Armed Forces Traffic Ticket.
-Security Forces are authorized to issue the Central Violations Bureau notice (CVB notice).
-These persons will be trained on properly completing the DD Form 1408 IAW AFM 31-201v7.
-30 SFS/S5 will train appointed traffic wardens.

-4.2.1.2.
-Vehicle operators will not operate radar or laser detection devices to indicate the presence of speed recording instruments or to transmit simulated erroneous speed on the installation as stipulated in DoDI 6055.4, DoD Motor Vehicle and Traffic Safety.
-Such devices will be turned off, unplugged and stored out of view while the vehicle is on base.

-4.2.1.3.
-Traffic violations cited on the CVB Notice under the CVC will be referred to the Federal Magistrate's Court for prosecution under Title 18 U.S.C., Section 13, Assimilative Crimes Act.
+Security Forces are authorized to issue the Central Violations Bureau (CVB) Form 1805.
+These persons will be trained on properly completing the DD Form 1408.
+30 SFS/S5 will train appointed traffic wardens. - 4.2.1.2.
+Vehicle operators will not operate radar or laser detection devices to indicate the presence of speed recording instruments or to transmit simulated erroneous speed on the installation as stipulated in DoDI 6055.04, DoD Motor Vehicle and Traffic Safety.
+Such devices will be turned off, unplugged, and stored out of view while the vehicle is on base. - 4.2.1.3.
+Traffic violations cited on the CVB Form 1805 under the CVC will be referred to the Federal Magistrate's Court for prosecution under Title 18 U.S.C., Section 13, Assimilative Crimes Act. - 4.2.1.4.

-4.2.1.4.
 State license plates must always be clearly visible on base.
-Vehicle operators must clear obstructions from the license plates before entering the installation.

-4.2.1.5.
-Highway is defined as "a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel," and includes streets (CVC 360).
+Vehicle operators must clear obstructions from the license plates before entering the installation. - 4.2.1.5.
+Highway is defined as "a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel," and includes streets (CVC 360). - 4.2.1.6.

-4.2.1.6.
 Unsafe/defective vehicles.
 Operators of unsafe/defective vehicles may continue to drive their vehicle after being cited depending on the severity of the unsafe condition or defect (i.e., inoperative headlight or cracked windshield).
 Security Forces may allow motorists to resolve the unsafe condition or defect before 30 SFS/S5R processes the citation by marking the DD Form 1408 "Warning" box and indicating in the remarks section that it is a "Fix-it Ticket".
 The ticket issuer will forward it to the 30 SFS/S5R, which will maintain it on file for three days.
-Offenders have three days to fix the unsafe condition or repair the defect and present their copy of the DD Form 1408 (pink violator carbon copy) with evidence of the repairs to the BDOC.
+Offenders have three days to fix the unsafe condition or repair the defect and present their copy of the DD Form 1408 (pink violator carbon copy)

+with evidence of the repairs to the BDOC.
 Security Forces will inspect the vehicle to ensure corrective actions were completed, write on the violator's carbon copy of the DD Form 1408 "corrected" and forward it to S5R.
 S5R will void the original ticket and carbon copies.
 If evidence of the repair is not presented within three days, the DD Form 1408 will be forwarded to S5R for processing and point assessment against the operator's base driving record.